pysal/segregation/README.md

 The PySAL **segregation** module allow users to estimate several segregation measures and perform inference for single measures and comparative inference in a concise way.

-It can be divided into two frameworks: point estimation and inference.
+It can be divided into two frameworks: point estimation and inference wrappers.
 The first framework could be, in turn, subdivided in non-spatial indexes and spatial indexes.
 The inference approach present functions to perform inference for a single measure or for comparison between two measures.

 Installation
 ------------